 The heart of the matter (in case that you wondered why the camerawork was less than perfect for the fights): “We had two cameras, but often we couldn’t put the second camera where it needed to be to sell the hit.
 In a simple fight like that, it’s pretty easy to stage the cameras; you want to be in close and then farther back.
 You also need to see both men very clearly as they size each other up.
 Then, as Bruce hits Bob, we needed to frame really wide so he wasn’t driven out of the frame away.
 For the tighter shots, when Bruce was posing or we were emphasizing a hit, we were probably using the zoom.
 The most important timing was in the reaction to the blow, whether it’s before or after the hit.
 If the hit itself is less than a second, it’s 12 frames there and back, so the reaction has to be on the sixth frame.
 Through that squeezed Arriflex finder, I was just seeing half of what everybody else was seeing, and it was dark.
 I could usually see if something was a good hit.”

-One of the reasons why I purchased this issue of American Cinematographer is because not only is Gil’s perspective overlooked (the photographic pun should be pardoned), but I wanted to settle a myth that seems to be part and parcel of creating publicity for a movie.
+The main reason why I purchased this issue is because I wanted to settle a myth that seems to be part and parcel of creating publicity for a movie.
 In Lee’s case, he was presumably so fast that the camera always had to be overcranked slightly.
 Hubbs laughed and said: “I don’t recall us ever shooting at 28 or 32 frames.
 I can’t remember any discussion about trying to slow Bruce down.”